ainneo/cyberao/README.md

-This site is built with HTML, vanilla CSS, and vanilla JavaScript.
+This site was built from scratch with HTML, vanilla CSS, and vanilla JavaScript.
 No frameworks were used.